finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.57
+- Game-Play: Cards can Snap to Grid

 ## Active Sprint
 - Fix: Error when trying to load deck after choosing not to load at start
 - Fix: Cards duplicated when drawn by multiple players
 - Cards: Creation allows for jpg and text-only
 - Game-Play: Add number to deck name when it is duplicated
 - Video: CGS Custom Game Creation and Upload

 ## Next Sprint
 - Game-Play: Add submenu to control position, rotation, and zoom of playmat (see Tabletopia)